 John Longaker, the first, was a Computer Teacher at FCA in the 1990s while I was attending the school.

 Longaker had an affair with a 14-year-old girl, Kelly Romig, that I knew slightly.
-The affair involved having sex with Kelly on multiple occasions.
+He had sex with Kelly on multiple occasions.

 Ultimately, Kelly learned that Longaker was doing other girls.
 She expressed suicidal thoughts to Longaker related to her feeling that he was abandoning her.
 Longaker encouraged her to kill herself.